Ancientfall/logisticsdashboard/README.md

 ## 📄 License

-This project is proprietary software owned by BP p.l.c.
+This project is proprietary software owned by Neal Smothers & BP p.l.c.
 All rights reserved.

 ## 🤝 Support